bomonike/bomonike.github.io/software-dev.md

 Files that end with <strong>.exe</strong> are treated as <strong>executable</strong> by the operating system.
 On Linux, it's not just <strong>.bin</strong> files because Linux reads the <a target="_blank" href="https://en.wikipedia.org/wiki/List_of_file_signatures">first few bytes of a file (its signature)</a> to determine what program executes that file.

 At the low-level, an executable is created by a <strong>Linker</strong> program that combines executable objects from a <strong>library</strong> of reusable utility objects with custom <strong>object code</strong>.
 Object code is created by an <strong> Assembler</strong> program based on <strong>Assembly code</strong> written by programmers using a <strong>Code Editor</strong>.
-Editors such as Microsoft's Visual Studio Code include a Terminal that executes <strong>Shell</strong> scripts to manage the operating enviornment.
+Editors such as Microsoft's Visual Studio Code include a Terminal that executes <strong>Shell</strong> scripts to manage the operating environment.
 For example, shell commands download and install commands such as <strong>git</strong> to clone and push code changes to and from the GitHub.com website holding source code files.

 Now let's talk about <strong>Higher Level</strong> programming. <a target="_blank" href="https://www.youtube.com/watch?v=N2y6csonII4">VIDEO</a>: